Find the Best Occupational Therapy Assistant Jobs (2022)

 You’ll find that some OTA jobs are cross-posted on multiple platforms, but I still recommend exploring each job site separately so you don’t miss anything.
 Here’s a quick run-down of what makes each job platform unique.

-Chronicle Vitae and Higher Ed - If you’re looking for roles academia, two great websites to explore are Chronicle Vitae and Higher Ed.
+- Higher Ed – If you’re looking for roles academia, a great websites to explore is Higher Ed.
 Keep in mind that many higher education roles will require a bachelor’s degree or master’s degree, even if they consider assistants.

 Facebook groups for OTA jobs